 5. Sell what you don’t need

 So you are about to move out of your home and travel the world.
 You obviously can’t take all of your furniture with you.
 Do you want to keep it?
 If so, find a place to store it for a while (For months?
 Years?
-Forever?) and find someone to help your transport it to that place.
+Forever?) and find someone to help you transport it to that place.

-Do you own a car or motorbike?
+Do you own a car or a motorbike?
 Unless it means a lot to you for any reason, sell it, too!
 It’s good money and if it stands in a garage for months or years without being used, it might need some expensive renewals once you get back.

 6. End Dependencies

 When you plan to drive around Canada and the USA in a van for the next 2 years you can probably take your dog with you.
-But bringing your pony to a Southeast Asia trip, won’t be that easy.
+But bringing your pony on a Southeast Asia trip, won’t be that easy.
 Make sure you start looking for a proper place for your pets when you have to leave them behind.
 Do you have a family member who can watch them?